 Outpatient treatment programs are forms of treatment that involve a patient partaking in therapy at a recovery center, but have a stable environment to live in and thus don’t have to live on-site during treatment.
 Programs that are common as outpatient treatment include partial hospitalization, intensive outpatient programs (IOP), and a variety of others.

 Intensive outpatient treatment is similar to inpatient treatment in the way that the patients are serviced and accommodated.
 Patients that participate in IOP meet about three to five days a week, for three hours a day.
-Intensive outpatient programs are generally tailored to work and school to best accommodate the patient.
+Intensive outpatient programs are generally tailored around work obligations or schedules to accommodate the patient best.

 Most effective in treating people that have a stable living environment outside of treatment, IOP is generally the first level of treatment after detox.